Avivbens/shell-config/docs/app/commands/install.md

 ::: warning **Note ❗**
 For some applications, you may be asked to provide your password.
-Pay attention to the password inputs if needed! *(key icon)*
+Pay attention to the password inputs if needed! _(key icon)_
 :::

 ## Profiles

-You can set a predefined selected applications by using the profiles feature.
+You can set predefined selected applications by using the profiles feature.
 Simply select the relevant profiles you'd like to have, and press `Enter` to preselect relevant applications.

+Some profiles have dependencies, such as `node-engineering` profile, which is dependent on the `engineering` profile.
+You can select both, but under the hood, the `engineering` profile will be selected automatically.

 ## Examples